 The latest official government data shows 18% of the UK population is currently over 65.
-By 2036, that proportion is expected to reach almost 25%, as the total population grows from 65.6m in 2016 to 74m in 2036.
+By 2036, that proportion is expected to reach almost 25%, as the total population grows from 65.6 million in 2016 to 74 million in 2036.

 There's no doubt that Britons are living longer and as that happens, technology will continue to rapidly improve and further permeate our everyday lives.

-"The ability to use technology, access services, travel easily and socialise will be particularly important as the population ages," it said.
+"The ability to use technology, access services, travel easily and socialise will be particularly important as the population ages.